top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 #### State Propagation

 In order to control to the planned path, the lane controller is utilized.
-It was soon found, however, that with the given hardware a (x,y,theta) duckiebot state update took several seconds to compute.
-With the existing lane controller, this time lag proved insufficient: by the time a new state update was calculated and published to the lane controller, the duckiebot had already deviated substantially from this published state.
-In order to address this issue, we developed a path planning node that "fills in" the state update time lag gaps with a feedforward state update.
+We developed a path planning node that "fills in" the state update time lag gaps with a feedforward state update.
 In addition to the feedforward feature, the algorithm allows the duckiebot to stop for a set period of time in order to plan a new path.
 The time for which the duckiebot is stopped is ensured to be sufficient in order to produce an accurate state estimate.
 As such, the algorithm behaves as follows:

 1) Process AprilTags in view and estimate a state while static (duckiebot velocity is zero)
 2) Plan a path based on this state